Tencent Vs. Alibaba: Complex Cross-Ownership Structures Cause Criminally Undervalued Chinese Super-Conglomerates

 Like Alibaba, Tencent's sprawling structure makes it difficult for even the most diligent analyst to accurately gauge the value of its collection of assets.
 The chart below is somewhat dated and does not include significant cross-investments like ride-hailing king Didi Chuxing and China's leading food delivery app ele.me.
 But you get the idea.

 Tencent Holdings and Alibaba Group are Chinese super-conglomerates.
-CEO Ma Huateng cannot even list all of the revenue and growth drivers in his recent first quarter press release announcing record results:
+CEO Ma Huateng cannot even list all of the revenue and growth drivers in his recent first-quarter press release announcing record results:

 "We delivered a strong set of operating and financial results for the first quarter of 2017.
 Financially, our smart phone games, payment related services, digital content subscriptions, PC games and social advertising businesses all contributed to our broad-based revenue growth.
 Operationally, our entertainment services benefited from the Chinese New Year holiday, and several of our products achieved notable growth during the quarter.
 These include our video platform which featured popular original content, as well as newer products such as our karaoke app WeSing, our photo editing app Pitu, and our mobile games such as Honour of Kings.
 We will continue to invest in new technologies, quality content and innovative products to bring increasingly better experiences to our users."

 Great talk.
-But there is not one mention of successful VC investments Didi or Tesla (TSLA), which the company now has a 5% stake in.
+But there is not one mention of successful VC investments Didi or Tesla (NASDAQ:TSLA), which the company now has a 5% stake in.
 No mention of QQMusic, essentially the Spotify of China, nor talk of QQ's successful e-book app that is about to enjoy its own IPO.
 Not one breath about Tencent's mouthwatering push into e-commerce.
-Heck, WeChat, the crown jewel of the Tencent empire is only mentioned by name twice in that press release.
+Heck, WeChat, the crown jewel of the Tencent empire, is only mentioned by name twice in that press release.
 In short, Tencent is firing on all cylinders right now.

 These are just a few examples of what the Street is missing when it comes to valuing these companies properly.